PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 19:11:28
+Last updated: 2024-04-07 19:12:01
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: You're Reek.
+You'll always be Reek, no matter how sweet you smell.
+Your nose may lie to you.
+Remember your name.
+Remember who you are.  -  Ramsay Bolton